Wind power in Massachusetts: Offshore wind

 The auction raised a total of $405 million.
 The three areas could support 4.1 gigawatts of wind nameplate power, according to BOEM estimates.

 In April 2019, Vineyard Wind was awarded a contract to supply 800 MW of power to Massachusetts utilities at a price of 8.9 cents/kWh and will also spend $15 million on battery systems for energy storage.
 They plan to install 84 turbines, with their power line running between the Vineyard and Nantucket to Covell Beach in Centerville, and from there via land to the grid.
 The vessels used must comply with the Jones Act.
 Final major federal approval was granted on May 11, 2021.
 Power from the first turbine started flowing into the ISO New England grid on January 2, 2024.
-Construction is expected to be complete by the end of 2024.
+Construction was completed in March 2026 with 62 turbines.

 Commonwealth Wind (lease area OCS-A 0534) was selected for development in 2021, and signed agreements with all three major Massachusetts electric utilities - Eversource, National Grid, and Unitil.
 In 2022, developer Avangrid asked that its project be canceled and rebid due to higher supply costs.
 The Massachusetts Department of Public Utilities rejected this request and approved the Commonwealth Wind and Mayflower Wind agreements instead.
 A Mayflower Wind cable is expected to come ashore at the site of the former coal-powered Brayton Point Power Station, which already has transmission infrastructure.

 The Park City Wind project would supply power to Connecticut but land cables in Barnstable on Cape Cod.
 Avangrid attempted to renegotiate its agreement with Connecticut due to cost increases.

 The proposed offshore Bay State Wind project failed to arrange purchasing agreements in Massachusetts.
 The joint venture between Eversource and Ørsted proposed a new design called Revolution Wind 2, to supply clean electricity to Rhode Island Energy.
+As of March 2026, the project was producing power and about 60 of its 65 turbines were in place.